mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 2x 50 cool down.

 ### NOTES
-Total Time: **40 Minutes** &nbsp; Swim: **1600 m**
+Total Time: **40 Minutes** &nbsp; Swim: **1600m**

+My back is stiff and not 100%.

 I drove to the pool and did what I could.

-Swam the first 1350m of the workout and stopped for a break.
-My back was stiff and not 100%.
-Finished with an easy 250m and called it.
+Swam the first 1350m of the workout and then stopped for a break.
+Finished with an easy 250m and called it a day.

 <!---->
 ## TUESDAY NOV 15 🌤